A sheriff and his old friend meet at their childhood haunt

 “Then there’s this.”
 He opened the wallet revealing an ID.
 “This belonged to Darrin Biggs,“ he said.
 “You remember Darrin… from school.”
 He turned the wallet in his hand a thoughtful expression on his face.
 “He was a bully and an asshole, but I never heard what became of him.
 So I looked him up on my phone.
 He disappeared four years ago.”
 He ran a finger over a dark spot in the material.
 “More blood."
 He glanced up and met my eye.
 "I think all this stuff is related to the man who killed Abby.
 I think Darrin is dead too.
 In fact all this stuff probably belongs to the people who’ve gone missing over the years."

 He dropped to a knee and picked up the toy sword.
 It was a curved plastic blade with gold highlights and a tiger head pommel.
 “Remember this?”
 He looked up, a rueful grin curling the corners of his lips.
 “It was Jeff’s birthday present the summer he died.”

 “Oh, I remember,” I broke in.
 I swiped an arm across my sweat-beaded brow.
 “Jeff’s Mighty Morphin Power Ranger’s Sword.”
 I stepped across and snatched it from his grip, held it in the pale glow of the crescent moon.
 “He was so proud the day he came to play.
 You remember, Lewis?”
 I shook my head and turned away.
 “Of course you don’t,” I said.
 “You weren’t there the day Jeff plummeted from the roof.”

-I leaned against the well, the stones hard and cold against my back.
+I leaned against the well, the stones pressing hard and cold against my back.
 “No, that’s what I told the police.
-Even at twelve, I knew no one would believe me if I told them the truth.”
+Even at twelve, I knew no one would believe me if I told the truth.”

 “What truth?”
 Lewis asked nudging his glasses back up his nose.